Linuxfabrik/monitoring-plugins/check-plugins/docker-stats/README.md

 **Important Notes:**

-* Plugin execution may take up to 10 seconds due to `docker stats --no-stream`
 * Container names are shortened after the replica number by default (e.g. `traefik_traefik.2`).
 Use `--full-name` to show the full container name
+* Per-container CPU and memory perfdata are most useful for long-lived containers with stable names (e.g. `traefik_traefik.2`, named systemd-managed services).
+For ever-changing workloads (e.g. GitLab runner jobs, CI builders), the per-container labels churn between check runs and are useless for trending.
+The aggregate perfdata is the right signal there
+* Plugin execution may take up to 10 seconds due to `docker stats --no-stream`

 **Data Collection:**